tspivey/pokecrystal-access/readme.md

 ## Introduction
+## Introduction

-The Pokecrystal access project is designed to provide a set of scripts, currently for the VBA-ReRecording gameboy emulator.
-These scripts allow the playing of Pokémon Crystal for people using a screen reader.
+The Pokecrystal access project is a set of scripts which provide access to Pokémon Crystal, the famous GameBoy game, for people using a screen reader.
+These scripts are designed to work with the VBA-ReRecording GameBoy emulator.

 ## Requirements and installation
-1. You'll need VBA ReRecording: http://vba-rerecording.googlecode.com/files/vba-v24m-svn-r480.7z
+1. Download the GameBoy emulator VBA Rerecording http://vba-rerecording.googlecode.com/files/vba-v24m-svn-r480.7z

 1. Get an English pokémon crystal rom.